boldbi/bold-bi-docs/docs/faq/how-to-change-dns-for-each-tenant-site-v4.1.36-or-below.md

     ![Update Site URL](/static/assets/faq/images/update-site-url.png#width=50%)

-    Now, you will be able to access each site with the specific unique URL.
+    Now, you will be able to access each site with its own unique URL.

     > **NOTE:** You can change only the *host name* to the site URL.

-4. Click `Save`, now your site will be running with updated site URL.
+4. Click `Save` and your site will now be running with the updated site URL.